 SIMPLY KINDER GO TO SETUP

-We typically do most videos from our computer and stacked on boxes.
+We typically do most videos from our computer and stacked them on boxes.
 You don’t need to have any fancy equipment.

 - Look at the camera.
 It’s tricky, but important.
 It helps your students feel connected.
 Add a photo of a friend by your camera so it feels like you are speaking to someone or a sticky note to remind you.